verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 - Avoid empty images to appear as broken images
 - Resolve a Firefox anomaly that displays the broken image icon while images are loading

-You can do all that using this CSS rules:
+You can do all that using these CSS rules:

 ```css
 /*